What is an employment gap?

 3. Parenting

-If you’re writing a stay-at-home mom or dad cover letter, explain that you chose to focus your energy on your family during that time, and highlight any upskilling or freelance work you did while caring for your loved ones.
-Then say why you’re ready to get back to work.
-For instance, maybe your kids have grown up or you’ve hired extra help.
+If you’re writing a stay-at-home parent cover letter, explain that you chose to focus your energy on your family during that time, and highlight any upskilling or freelance work you did while caring for your family.
+Then, explain why you’re ready to get back to work.
+For instance, maybe your kids have grown up or you’ve hired extra help and are ready to focus on your career again.

 Showing continuing education on your resume makes you a more competitive candidate.
 Taking the time to add a new qualification to your name shows that you’re a lifelong learner with up-to-date knowledge.